Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_06_implement_event_support_asc.md

    az spring app logs --name ${CUSTOMERS_SERVICE} --follow
    ```

+   {: .note }
-    > **Note**: In case you see errors, review the steps you executed and retry.
+   > In case you see errors, review the steps you executed and retry.
 The [LabTips file](../../../LabTips.md) also contains steps on how to recover from errors.

 1. With the log stream still open, in your browser window, navigate to the applications public endpoint and select `Owners - Register`.
 On the registration page, fill out the details for a new owner and select `Submit`.
 When you select `Submit` you should see output in the `customers` service logs indicating events were send to the eventhub.